 a) Projects involving humans, animals, biohazards and/or radioactive materials

 If your project involves humans, animals, biohazards and/or radioactive materials, prior approvals may be required.
 CARI should be consulted early in the process to determine if there are additional requirements such as Animal Care or Research Ethics Board protocols to be considered.
 No research activity can begin until all required approvals are in place.

-If your research involves human subjects, it is required that applicants complete the federal Tri-Council online tutorial TCPS 2: CORE (Course on Research Ethics) before submission of their application.
-CORE is an introduction to the second edition of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2).
-It consists of eight modules focusing on the guidance in TCPS 2 that is applicable to all research regardless of discipline or methodology.
+If your research involves human subjects, it is required that applicants complete the federal Tri-Council online tutorial TCPS2 CORE-2022 (Course on Research Ethics) BEFORE submission of their application.
+CORE is an introduction to the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2).
+It consists of nine modules focusing on the guidance in TCPS 2 that is applicable to all research regardless of discipline or methodology.

 b) Intellectual property